Lesson 49 of 55: MCP Protocol Versioning, Compatibility, and Migration

 How MCP Protocol Versioning Works

-MCP uses date-stamped version strings like 2024-11-05 or 2025-03-26.
-During initialization, the client sends the version it wants, and the server responds with the version it will use (typically the same or an older compatible one).
+MCP uses date-stamped version strings like 2024-11-05 or 2025-11-25.
+During initialization, the client sends the version it wants, and the server responds with the version it will use (typically the same, or the highest version both sides support).
+If they cannot agree, the connection fails at initialization.

 // Initialization exchange (JSON-RPC)